fmunz/cloudworkshop/oracloudlabs01.md

 ACCS is short for application container cloud service.
 In this lab we will deploy a Java EE application to ACCS.
 Note, that you could also package a go, Spring Boot or Python application.
 ACCS provides the language runtime only and is therefore very flexible.

-We will try one of the newest features, the deployment of a Java EE module.
-The steps to complete this lab are described here:
+Access to to Java EE module to deploy as well as the detailed steps to complete this lab are described here:

 [ACCS with Java EE](https://github.com/oracle/weblogic-innovation-seminars/blob/caf-12.2.1/cloud.demos/jcs.basics/create.dbcs.ui.md).